Darke County, Ohio: Government

-At the federal level, Ohio is represented in the United States Senate by Bernie Moreno and Jon Husted, both Republicans.
+Ohio is represented in the United States Senate by Bernie Moreno and Jon Husted, both Republicans.
 It is represented in the United States House of Representatives as part of Ohio's 8th congressional district by Republican Warren Davidson.
 At the state level, Darke County is in Ohio's 5th senatorial district, represented by Republican Steve Huffman.
 It is in the Ohio House of Representatives' 80th and 84th district, represented by Republicans Johnathan Newman and Angela King, respectively.
 Judicially, Darke County is in Ohio's 2nd courts of appeals district.

 Like most Ohio counties, Darke County has a three-member Board of County Commissioners elected at-large who oversee the various county departments.
 It also has several elected county officials.